jsdom/w3c-hr-time/README.md

 }, 5000);
 ```

+Perhaps the most interesting export is the [`Performance`][] class.
 By constructing the class, you can get an instance quite similar to the `window.performance` object in browsers.
 Specifically, the following APIs are implemented:

 * [`performance.now(): number`][`Performance#now()`] returns the high-resolution duration since the construction of the `Performance` object.
 * [`performance.timeOrigin: number`][`Performance#timeOrigin`] is a high-resolution timestamp of the `Performance` object's construction, expressed in [Unix time][].
-* [`performance.toJSON(): object`][`Performance#toJSON()`] always returns an empty object.
+* [`performance.toJSON(): object`][`Performance#toJSON()`] returns an object with `timeOrigin` property set to the corresponding value of this object.
+This allows serializing the `Performance` object with `JSON.stringify()`.
 In browsers, the returned object may contain additional properties such as `navigation` and `timing`.
-However, those properties are specific to browser navigation and are unsuitable for a Node.js implementation like this module.
+However, those properties are specific to browser navigation and are unsuitable for a Node.js implementation.
 Furthermore, they are specified not in the High Resolution Time spec but in [Navigation Timing][NAVIGATION-TIMING], and are thereby outside the scope of this module.
-For compatibility, the method always returns the empty object.

 ### Limitations

-This module does not aim for full [Web IDL][WEBIDL] conformance, so things like `performance.toJSON.call(undefined)` will not throw `TypeError`s like it does in browsers.
+This module does not aim for full [Web IDL][WEBIDL] conformance, so things like `performance.toJSON.call({})` will not throw `TypeError`s like it does in browsers.
 If you need full Web IDL conformance, you may be interested in the [webidl2js][] module.

 The `Performance` class provided also does not have `mark()`, `measure()`, `getEntries()`, and such functions.
 They are specified in other specs than High Resolution Timing, such as [User Timing][USER-TIMING] (marks and measures) and [Performance Timeline][PERFORMANCE-TIMELINE] (entries management).
 Those specs extend the definition of the `Performance` class defined in High Resolution Timing, and to implement those specs you can extend the `Performance` class exported by this module.